pgRouting/pgrouting/README.md

 ### Branches

-* The *master* branch has the latest release
+* The *master* branch has the development of the next micro release
-* The *develop* branch has the development of the next release
+* The *develop* branch has the development of the next minor/mayor release

 For the complete list of releases go to: https://github.com/pgRouting/pgrouting/releases